-Inkthreadable have been on a bit of a journey with regards production times.
-The massive spike in demand and supply chain issues during the pandemic seemed to affect them more than most which damaged the businesses good reputation.
+Inkthreadable have been on a bit of a journey with regards to production times.
+The massive spike in demand and supply chain issues during the pandemic seemed to affect them more than most which damaged the business’s good reputation.

 I think they learned a hell of a lot during that time and with the move to a new warehouse facility, they are far more capacity and storage space to ensure a more consistent service is delivered.

-Inkthreadable introduced a concept of Core Product, which are products that are high selling e.g. a Black t shirt, sweatshirts etc that they keep in stock to ensure that there isnt a delay of getting the items in from their suppliers.
+Inkthreadable introduced a concept of Core Products, which are products that are high selling e.g. a Black t-shirt, sweatshirts etc that they keep in stock to ensure that there isnt a delay of getting the items in from their suppliers.